Raahul-Singh/games-and-ai/README.md

 # games-and-ai
-Repositories for small games and game playing agents.
+Repository for small games and game playing agents.